 Knockout GS CHO cells in biologics manufacturing

-Dihydrofolate reductase (DHFR)-based methotrexate (MTX) selection systems are common and effective but requires multiple rounds of selection resulting in longer time-lines and the possibility of genetic instability.
+Dihydrofolate reductase (DHFR)-based methotrexate (MTX) selection systems are common but require multiple rounds of selection, which can result in longer timelines and genetic instability.

-One key flaw to MSX selection in GS CHO is low expressing cells often survive the MSX selection decreasing the GS CHO system selection stringency.
-Therefore creating GS CHO knockout cells as a expression system would be ideal.
-One publication by the same group at Eli Lilly who utilized piggyBac on CHO engineering, demonstrated GS CHO knockout with zinc finger nuclease (ZFN).
-The knockout efficiency using ZFN in CHO cells was 2% (a comparison to Cas-CLOVER will be the subject of a separate post).
+One key flaw to MSX selection in GS CHO is that cells with low endogenous glutamine levels often survive the MSX selection.
+This decreases the GS CHO system selection stringency.
+Therefore, creating GS CHO knockout cells as an expression system would be ideal.
+One publication by the same group at Eli Lilly who utilized piggyBac on CHO engineering demonstrated GS CHO knockout with zinc finger nuclease (ZFN) technology.
+The knockout efficiency using ZFN in CHO cells was 2%.

 GS CHO knockout cells exhibit more stringent selection, with bulk culture productivity double that of CHOK1 control cells under the same conditions and about 4x higher than previously shown (2).

 The Potential of Next Generation CRISPR-Cas Tools for Therapeutic Bioprocessing

 ZFNs have obvious advantages when it comes to improving biopharma production capabilities.
 Moreover, other tools like CRISPR have also been used to make GS knockout CHO cells.
 Using CRISPR and ZFNs to improve CHO cells through GS knockout is just one example of how the production process in biopharma is changing.